f20260609-max/SEDS-Avionics/README.md

 ---

+Hi, my name's Saptarshi.
+I'm very interested in space tech cuz I believe it's the pinnacle of human engineering.... now... what all I have experienced while doing the Avionics tasks... first of all...
+I got to know how amazing TinkerCAD is... and also that it's not as formidable to understand if you have help(AI btw ... but still...).
+I had completed the python task with the help of AI relatively faster than the TinkerCAD task since I have an idea about python but I still had to install the matplotlib , numpy and pandas into my IDLE python version and set it to PATH in my Windows and whatnot since what I had was apparently the kiddy version of python.
+That was kinda exciting... since it always gives you a sense of accomplishment after you've managed to solve smth that had been giving you trouble(the modules were refusing to upload so I had to do some Windows + R stuff and typed shi in...).
+Now... regarding my experiences in Task 2... they were a bit of a roller coaster ride...
+I made the connections and wiring relatively easily as compared to the coding part.... the coding part i read thru once and I WILL be studying it in more detail after this too.... since I'm a total newbie to C++.
+But the pushbutton and light readings weren't working as I wanted them to(Or I THOUGHT I wanted them to...) after spending a ginormous amount of time trying to figure out what the problem was(could have done the structural part in the spent amount of time btw)....
+I finally realised that it was just a simulation error in my computer after I sat down one last time with a friend.... imagine my relief and anguish at that time lol...
+Lastly...
+I would like to say... that the induction tasks did help me learn new things and I'm kinda happy that I have the experience since I didn't even know TinkerCAD and all existed...Thanks a lot for this amazing experience....

+(Btw the next part is AI written since I wanted it to give a better idea on hwo stuff worked...
+I have a basic idea abt it too... but I felt that it would write it better.)

 ## Overview
 This repository contains the source code, implementation details, and circuit schematics for the SEDS BPHC Avionics Subsystem Round 1 Induction Tasks.